-It is not necessary to determine the functional form of each dependent parameter P5, P6, and P7 by a curve fitting method.
-In fact the functional relationship between P5, P6, and P7 can be determined without knowing anything about the dependent parameter functions.
-Many data sets are generated by experimental scanning or numerical simulations and lack a functional form to begin with.
-Curve fitting these dependent parameter functions is avoided and our attention focuses on how these arbitrary shapes (arbitrary functions) relate only to each other.
-If the three dependent parameters are arbitrarily chosen as spherical functions, then P5 and P6 can be conveniently viewed as nonconcentric intersecting spheres in Fig.12.
-If P7 is another dependent parameter that is not related to P5 or P6, then when P7 is mapped as a color onto the P6 isosurface, color gradients would not be seen to align with the P5-P6 intersection in Fig.12.
-Because of the small range of colors for P7, the alignment of P7 color gradients is difficult to see on the P6 isosurface (mostly green).
-Therefore P7 is also represented as an isosurface, which is also seen not to align with at P5-P6 intersection and demonstrates that there can be no functional relationship between P5, P6, and P7.
+This visual method tests for functional relationships between P5, P6, and P7.
+The method assumes P7 is just another dependent parameter that may or may not be related to P5 or P6.
+A possible functional relationship is confirmed when P7 is mapped as a color onto the P6 isosurface and color gradients would be seen to align with the P5-P6 intersection in Fig.12.
+Because of the small range of colors for P7, the alignment of P7 color gradients is difficult to see on the P6 isosurface (mostly green) therefore P7 is also represented as an isosurface in Fig.12.
+Alignment of the P7 color or isosurface at P5-P6 intersection is not observed which visually demonstrates that there can be no functional relationship between P5, P6, and P7 in Fig.12.
 However, if P7 is observed as a constant color near the P5-P6 intersection as shown in Fig.13 or if the P7 isosurface intersection occurs near the P5-P6 intersection, then a simple linear functional relationship exists between P5, P6, and P7.
-In both Fig.12 and Fig.13 the independent parameter P4 (time) is held constant.
+In both Fig.12 and Fig. 13 the independent parameter P4 is held constant.

-Results shown in Fig.13 only confirms that a simple linear relationships exist, which could be one of three possible relationships:
+Results shown in Fig.13 only confirm that simple linear relationships exist, which could be one of three possible relationships: